garylirocks/quickrefs/azure-active-directory.markdown

 - You don't need to deploy, manage and patch Domain Controllers (DCs).
 - A one-way sync is configured from Azure AD to the managed domain, so you could login to a Windows VM using your Azure AD credentials.

-## Azure AD Join
+## Devices

 - Provide access to organizational resources of work-related devices
 - Intended for organizations that do not have on-prem AD
-- Connection options:
-  - Registering: registering a device to Azure AD enables you to manage a device's identity, which can be used to enable or disable a device
-  - Joining: an extension to registering, changes local state to a device, which enables your users to sign-in to a device using a work or school account instead of personal account (e.g. you add your work M365 email to your own laptop)
 - Combined with a mobile device management (MDM) solution such as Microsoft Intune, provides additional attributes in Azure AD

+### Register

+- Registering a device to Azure AD enables you to manage a device's identity, which can be used to enable or disable a device
+- Usually a user's personal device, you login with your personal Microsoft account
+- Works on Windows, iOS, Android, Ubuntu etc.

+### Join

+- An extension to registering, changes local state to a device
+- Usually a work/school device, you login with your work/school account
+- Only works on Windows 10 (and above) and Azure Windows VMs with certain extensions installed

+### Hybrid

+- The device is joined to AD and registered with Azure AD

 ## Users